Asymptotics of the partition function for $\beta$-ensembles at high temperature: Introduction

-for a norm $\|.\|$ that we don't make precise here.
-Note however, that in the high temperature, one has a to deal with a more complex norm which requires integrability conditions on the functions we apply this bound to.
-Assuming we know that for some $\alpha(\phi)\in\R$, then \eqref{intro:SDlvl1} allows one to obtain the leading order asymptotic for the 1-statistic: Assuming now that for $n=2$
+for a norm $\|.\|_k$ that we don't make precise here.
+Such a bound also holds in the classical setting.
+Note however, that at high-temperature, one has to deal with a more complex norm which requires integrability conditions on the functions we apply this bound to.
+To explain how to obtain the first orders, we assume that we know that: for some $\alpha(\phi)\in\R$, then \eqref{intro:SDlvl1} allows one to obtain the leading order asymptotic for the 1-statistic: Assuming now that for $n=2$

-it is not hard to see that one can iteratively derive the expansion of $\Braket{\phi}_{\mcal{L}_N}^V$ and get:
+it is not hard to see that one can iteratively derive the expansion of $\Braket{\phi}_{\Delta\mu_N}^V$ and get:

 By the same procedure, one can see that the extraction of the asymptotic expansion up to order $n>2$ of the $1$-linear statistics boils down to extracting the one for the $2$-linear statistics.